nazavode/nazavode.github.io/content/post/idiomatic-cpp.md

 title = "Idiomatic C++"

 +++
+I've just [uploaded][slideshare]

-A minimal collection of most wanted and widely accepted idioms and coding conventions for C++ development presented with examples and comments.
+a minimal collection of most wanted and widely accepted idioms and coding conventions for C++ development presented along with examples and comments.
 The lecture targets performance oriented codes so emphasis is on performance-friendly techniques.

 Topics covered: